FAA shuts down Florida repair firm that supplied faulty Lion Air sensor

 The Federal Aviation Administration (FAA) has shut down Xtra Aerospace of Miramar, Fla., the company that supplied a faulty sensor to Lion Air that triggered the deadly 2018 crash of a 737 MAX, killing 189 people.

 The regulator’s revocation of Xtra’s aviation repair station certificate, announced Friday, means Xtra is out of business.

-The company did not return calls Friday.
+Late Friday, Xtra issued a statement saying that “we respectfully disagree with the agency’s findings.”
+It added that the revocation of its certificate “is not an indication that Xtra was responsible for the accident.”

 The news came the same day that the final investigation report into the Lion Air accident was released Friday by the National Transportation Safety Committee of Indonesia, known by its Indonesian acronym KNKT.